yuliapirozhkova/programming-for-linguists/data_structures/stack/README.md

     ![](./docs/images/empty_stack_first_plate.png)

-    Our table (the Stack) is not enty already.
+    Our table (the Stack) is not empty already.
 It contains one element - one plate.
     Usually the operation of adding an element to the stack named "PUSH".

     We can do this operation again and again.
 But it is not so easy...
 The stack can overflow sometimes.